MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/extended-eye-tracking-native.md

 }
 ```

-## Set eye gaze tracker framerate
+## Set eye gaze tracker frame rate

 The `EyeGazeTracker.SupportedTargetFrameRates` property returns the list of the target frame rate supported by the tracker.
 HoloLens 2 supports 30, 60, and 90fps.

-Use `EyeGazeTracker.SetTargetFrameRate()` method to set the target framerate.
+Use the `EyeGazeTracker.SetTargetFrameRate()` method to set the target frame rate.

 ```C#
 // This returns a list of supported frame rate: 30, 60, 90 fps in order